Back to Initiatives & Projects List

 Starting time and duration

-Airlines, Aviation/Aerospace Industry, National Lab. and University, Agriculture and Feedstock Providers, Fuel Producers and Distribution, Engineering, Finance Sectors, Government, NGO
+Airlines, Aviation/Aerospace Industry, National Laboratory and University R&D, Agricultural and other Feedstock Providers, Fuel Producers and Distribution, Design and Construction Engineers, Banking and Finance Sectors, State and Federal Governments, Non-Government Organisations

 AISAF was founded on 8 August 2012 as public private partnership supported by the aviation industry and the Australian Government.
 In August 2013, AISAF joined forces with Aviation Aerospace Australia (A/AA; aviationaerospace.org.au) the not-for-profit and independent association, with an overarching objective to contribute to the long-term health and sustainability of Australia's aviation and aerospace sector.